emilieschario/jaffle_shop/README.md

 dbt source snapshot-freshness --select dbt_bq_example
 ```

-9. Generate documentation for the project:
+8. Generate documentation for the project:

 ```bash
 # sets up the files based on logs from the above run to eventually serve in a static website
 dbt docs generate
 ```

-10. View the documentation for the project:
+9. View the documentation for the project:

 ```bash
 # launches an easy-to-use static website to navigate data lineage and understand table structures
 dbt docs serve
 ```

-11. Deploy documentation as a public website on GCP Cloud Run
+10. Deploy documentation as a public website on GCP Cloud Run
+    > Note: `dbt docs generate` must be run before the below can be deployed

 ```bash
 # build the docker image locally and tag it to eventually push to container registry